Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 | Attendee Pack — 100k | €24,223 | €290,676 | €23,070 | €830,520 |

-Contract terms and the real-world problem
+Contract terms and the practical problem

 Microsoft offers the packs in three contract terms: